F/1.1 Provision, acquisition and use of information and communications technology resources

 1.1.1 Purpose

-The purpose of this policy is to outline the University’s framework for the provision, acquisition and use of its information and communications technology (ICT) resources.
-This framework supports the QUT Digital Strategy and enhances University activities.
+The purpose of this policy is to outline the university’s framework for the provision, acquisition and use of data and associated digital resources.
+This framework supports QUT’s digital strategy, broader university objectives, and enhances QUT’s role as a university of technology.

 1.1.2 Application